MoritzMueller2508/EW_MobileApplicationen/documentation/classes.md

 ## MainActivity

->This class represents the first interface that includes a greeting and rules of conduct during a pandemic.
+>This class represents the first user interface that includes a greeting and rules of conduct during a pandemic.
- By clicking on the image you will be redirected to the next interface.
+ By clicking on the image you will be redirected to the next UI (MapFragment).

 ## MapFragment